Saturday, December 24, 2011

 Republic

 The F-105 is history's largest single seat, single engine combat aircraft.
 It was developed in the early 1950s with its primary role that of delivering a large, tactical nuclear weapon.
 The mission called for flying fast and low to the ground and characteristics making for an effective fighter aircraft were given secondary consideration.
-The illustration above is 502 x 350 and is by Jerry Boucher.
-It is posted at Vectorsite.
+The illustration is by Jerry Boucher.

 F-105D